spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 #### Configure SecurityBlocker

-1. `SecurityBlocker` stores blocked accounts' information in Redis.
+1. `SecurityBlocker` stores information about blocked accounts in Redis.
 So, it needs connection information.
 You can get it in the environment configuration of your project:

 **config/Shared/config_default.php**